sharingcloud/github-scbot/README.md

 To use the development server with "watch mode", you will also need the `cargo-watch` tool (installable using `cargo install cargo-watch`).
 You will also need the [`just` command runner](https://github.com/casey/just).

+On Ubuntu, to build locally, you need the following packages:

+- pkg-config
+- libssl-dev
+- libpq-dev

+Then to use the Diesel CLI, use `cargo +stable install diesel_cli --no-default-features --features postgres`

 ### Running server locally

 Type `just runserver`.